Gutierrez-Cornejo-Emanuel/CPE301-Final-Project/README.md

 * Emanuel Gutierrez Cornejo
 * Austin Hendricks
 ### About

 The code used for the swamp cooler can be found in the `main_code.ino` file.

+Demo videos can be found in the `videos/` folder